-I jumped when somebody opened the car door, and climbed in on the seat beside me.
+I jumped when somebody opened the passenger-side door and climbed in on the seat beside me.
 It was just Maisie.
 I hadn’t seen the front door of her house open.

 “Oh… right.”
-I realised I was doing something against her parents’ will.
+I realized I was doing something against her parents’ will.
 I didn’t want them to worry if they found her gone, and I didn’t want to be the one responsible.
 But I guess I had no choice.
-Calling it off was out of the question.
+Calling things off was out of the question at that point.

-The drive took twenty minutes or so, and aside from ours there were only about five cars in the carpark.
-This cinema was, bizarrely, a standalone building a few hundred yards off the side of a very long 50mph road.
-Usually cinemas are in town centres, or part of shopping complexes, but this one was just a large cinema theatre with its own carpark and no other buildings around for some distance.
+The drive took twenty minutes or so, and aside from ours, there were only about five other cars in the lot.
+This cinema was, bizarrely, a standalone building a few hundred yards off the side of a lengthy 50 MPH road.
+Usually, theaters are downtown or a part of shopping malls, but this one was large, with its own parking area and nothing else around for miles.
 It was quite nice, really – away from everything else.
-The only noise usually came from the road – but at eleven thirty, long after dark, it lay silent.
-Beyond the cinema, woods stretched on seemingly endlessly.
+The only noise usually came from the road – but at eleven-thirty, long after dark, even that lay silent.
+Beyond the cinema, woods seemed to stretch on endlessly.

-Alone in the men’s room, I relieved myself at leisure by a urinal.
-It was perfectly silent and relaxing, until I noticed footsteps moving about in the corridor outside.
-I assumed somebody was coming to take a leak, but whoever they were didn’t enter.
-Their footsteps sounded flappy, as if they were barefoot, and there was a lot of time between each step, suggesting that whoever it was had very long steps.
-Or legs.
+Alone in the men’s room, it was perfectly silent and relaxing.
+That is, until I noticed footsteps moving about in the hall outside.
+I assumed somebody was coming to use the bathroom, but whoever they were didn’t enter.
+Their feet slapped against the floor as if they were barefoot, and there was a lot of time between each step, suggesting that whoever it was either had unusually long legs, or was taking immense strides.

-I washed my hands and left the toilet.
-There was nobody out there, strangely enough.
-Again I shrugged it off and returned to the film.
+I washed my hands and left the bathroom.
+Strangely enough, there was no one out there.
+Again I shrugged it off and returned to my seat.

-When it ended, I and Maisie waited until the end of the credits, by which time everybody had left.
+When the movie was over, Maisie and I waited until the end of the credits, by which time everybody had left.
 Then we made our way out to the car.

-“Wait, I left my pullover in the cinema,” she remembered just as we reached the car.
+“Wait, I left my pullover inside,” she remembered just as we reached the car.

 “No, I’ll go.”

 Anyway, I flicked the radio on and waited.
-She was taking a while.
-I began to get nervous, and turned to open the door.
-Then I froze.
-I saw something alarming.
+When several minutes had gone by and she hadn’t returned, I began to get nervous.
+I turned to open the door – and I froze.
 In the woods behind the cinema, there was a man standing, facing me.
 He was far away, but I saw clearly that there was something wrong with him.
 First of all, he was stark naked.
-His pale body, wirily lean, was on full display.
+His pale body, wiry and lean, was on full display.
 This began to sound alarm bells.
 The only rational explanation for his state of undress was that he might be an escaped mental patient.
 Or perhaps he was a pervert.
-He could be dangerous, I realised.
+He could be dangerous, I realized.
 I got out of the car, and the man disappeared into the trees at once.
 I was getting increasingly uneasy.